Frederick E. DuToit

-Early Life
+Early life

-Frederick Eugene DuToit was born on September 24, 1845 in Harrisville, New York, he was the son of Frederick C. DuToit, a merchant from Moudon, Switzerland, and Eliza Gressett, from France, who were married in France and immigrated to the United States in 1841.
-DuToit’s father relocated to Chaska in Minnesota Territory in 1856.
+Frederick Eugene DuToit was born on September 24, 1845, in Harrisville, New York, he was the son of Frederick C. DuToit, a merchant from Moudon, Switzerland, and Eliza Gressett, from France, who were married in France and immigrated to the United States in 1841.
+DuToit's father relocated to Chaska in Minnesota Territory in 1856.
 DuToit grew up with a common school education and worked for much of his childhood and early adult years as a printer's devil (an apprentice) for the Belle Plaine Enquirer newspaper of the city of Belle Plaine, Minnesota in neighboring Scott County.

 Military career

 During the American Civil War DuToit volunteered for service with a militia company of United States Volunteers nicknamed the "Carver Grays".
 The Carver Grays along with the "Scott Guards" of Scott County, Minnesota composed the ranks of Company A of the 4th Minnesota Infantry Regiment.
 Company A was commanded by Captain Luther Loren Baxter who was later a prominent Minnesota politician and wrote for the Glencoe Register newspaper.

 DuToit was mustered into service as a Private on October 4, 1861.
-By December, 1862 DuToit had been promoted to the rank of Sergeant in Company A and had seen action at the Siege of Corinth, the Battle of Iuka, and the Second Battle of Corinth.
-In October, 1862 DuToit was given a field commission to the rank of Second Lieutenant and was transferred to Company C of the 1st Minnesota Heavy Artillery Regiment under his previous company commander, now Colonel, Luther Loren Baxter.
+By December 1862 DuToit had been promoted to the rank of Sergeant in Company A and had seen action at the Siege of Corinth, the Battle of Iuka, and the Second Battle of Corinth.
+In October 1862 DuToit was given a field commission to the rank of Second Lieutenant and was transferred to Company C of the 1st Minnesota Heavy Artillery Regiment under his previous company commander, now Colonel, Luther Loren Baxter.
 DuToit was mustered out of federal service on July 1, 1865.

 The Chaska Herald

-Following the war in 1865 DuToit worked for the Valley Herald (later known as The Weekly Valley Herald and the Chaska Herald) newspaper office, eventually becoming the printer, owner, and editor of the Herald.
-The Herald was originally established on September 4, 1862 in Carver County by Charles Adams Warner and Morris Craw Russell as a politically Republican newspaper.
-On June 2, 1866, Warner sold the paper to DuToit.
-DuToit worked at the Herald until his death on May 22, 1922.
-Du Toit's son Frederick E. DuToit Jr. (1883-1963) remained at the Herald until his death on April 5, 1963.
+Following the war in 1865 DuToit worked for the Valley Herald newspaper office, eventually becoming the printer, owner, and editor.
+The Herald was originally created by Charles Adams Warner and Morris Craw Russell of Carver County.
+In 1866 Warner sold the Herald to DuToit, who worked at the printing office until his death in 1922.
+Du Toit's son, Frederick, also worked for the Herald for much of his life.
+The office in Chaska, the Herald Block, is listed on the National Register of Historic Places.